User Community Service Desk Downloads

 FAQ

-1. What if we are using Databricks throughout multiple cloud regions - will cross lineage be available in Ataccama ONE?
-How to configure the scanner?
+1. I am using Databricks throughout multiple cloud regions.
+Is cross lineage available in Ataccama ONE?
+How do I configure the scanner?

-As there is a single Unity instance (and single Metastore) governing all catalogs, schemas, and tables within an Azure/AWS/GCP region, a single Databricks connection can capture lineage only from a single cloud region.
-Customers having UC in multiple cloud regions need a separate lineage scan for each cloud region.
+As there is a single Unity instance (and single Metastore) governing all catalogs, schemas, and tables within a Microsoft Azure, Amazon Web Services, or Google Cloud Platform region, a single Databricks connection can capture lineage only from a single cloud region.
+If you have Unity Catalog in multiple cloud regions, you need a separate lineage scan for each cloud region.

-One reason can be that in the case of a load process the intermediary tables are cleaned.
-Due to the absence of those temp/worker tables, Databricks might not be able to generate lineage in UC.
+This can happen if there is a load process during which the intermediary tables are cleaned.
+When those temporary or worker tables are absent, Databricks might not be able to generate lineage in Unity Catalog.

 Was this page useful?